k3d-io/k3d/docs/usage/commands.md

-      -p, --port  # add some more port mappings --token  # specify a cluster token (default: auto-generated) --timeout  # specify a timeout, after which the cluster creation will be interrupted and changes rolled back --update-default-kubeconfig  # enable the automated update of the default kubeconfig with the details of the newly created cluster (also sets '--wait=true')
+      -p, --port  # add some more port mappings --token  # specify a cluster token (default: auto-generated) --timeout  # specify a timeout, after which the cluster creation will be interrupted and changes rolled back --kubeconfig-update-default  # enable the automated update of the default kubeconfig with the details of the newly created cluster (also sets '--wait=true')
-      --switch-context  # (implies --update-default-kubeconfig) automatically sets the current-context of your default kubeconfig to the new cluster's context
+      --kubeconfig-switch-context  # (implies --kubeconfig-update-default) automatically sets the current-context of your default kubeconfig to the new cluster's context
       -v, --volume  # specify additional bind-mounts
       --wait  # enable waiting for all server nodes to be ready before returning -a, --agents  # specify how many agent nodes you want to create